Bahrain–Israel normalization agreement: Background

 On August 26, 2020, King Hamad bin Isa Al Khalifa told visiting US Secretary of State Mike Pompeo that his country is committed to the creation of a Palestinian state and dismissed Washington's push for Arab countries to normalize relations with Israel.
 However, on September 11, 2020, it was announced that Bahrain and Israel had agreed to establish full diplomatic relations.
-Remarking on the date of the announcement, U.S. President Donald Trump said, “There’s no more powerful response to the hatred that spawned 9/11.”
+Remarking on the date of the announcement, U.S. President Donald Trump said, “There's no more powerful response to the hatred that spawned 9/11.”

 Agreement

 The two states agreed to establish diplomatic relations, which is the first step for Bahrain to fully normalize its ties with Israel, and although signifying a circumspect Bahraini acceptance of the legitimacy of Israel, HM King Hamad stressed "the need to reach a just and comprehensive peace as a strategic option, in accordance with the two-state solution and relevant resolutions of international legitimacy."
 Trump said that the two states will exchange ambassadors and open embassies in each country and begin work on cooperation in technology, health, and agriculture, among other areas.
 The agreement also allows for the establishment of flights between Tel Aviv and Manama.
 A signing ceremony for the agreement was held in the White House on September 15, 2020.
 The declaration recognizes each state's sovereignty and states that the two countries have agreed to seek agreements in the future regarding embassies and other topics.
+The agreement was supplemented by an additional declaration between Israel and Bahrain signed on October 18, 2020, which provided for the establishment of diplomatic relations and their conduct according to the principles of the Charter of the United Nations.